alitteneker/jsraytracer/README.md

 While this project is not currently under active development, there are a few items on the TODO list.
-* Time to completion estimates
+* Time to completion estimates for rendering
 * Solid angle sampling for polygonal area lights
 * Ray bundling for batch intersection tests
 * Adaptive multisampling to improve efficiency